 MBRs equal to zero were obtained for injections at some nodes: the numerator in the MBR was zero because no mass was present in the pipes or tanks at the end of the simulation and no mass was removed during the simulation.
 Such cases can occur when there is no flow at the time of injection (e.g., zero-demand nodes).
 When there is no flow at the time of injection, no contaminant mass is added to the water in the WDS and the injected mass is effectively lost, although the accounting process considers it to be mass injected when determining an MBR.
 Injection nodes for which an MBR was equal to zero at the end of a simulation were not included when determining the statistics shown in Table 2.
-For Network N4, two additional nodes (JUNCTION-9097 and -12348) also were excluded.
+For Network N4, two additional nodes (JUNCTION-9097 and JUNCTION-12348) also were excluded.
 These two nodes are in dead-end areas with no demands.
 Therefore, there should be no flows in these areas.
 However, the network model had a small initial flow at these nodes, inconsistent with a lack of demands in the dead-end areas.
+(EPANET determines concentrations of constituents in outflows from a node using the flow-weighted sum of inflow concentrations.
+If other inflows are very small, such anomalous flows could be significant in relative terms and result in concentration anomalies as well.)
 For Network N3, five nodes had MBRs near 0.2 for all water-quality time steps; however, when the hydraulic and reporting time steps were changed to 1 min, the MBRs for the 1 min and 1 s water-quality time steps were near 1.
 MBRs near 1 were used for the five nodes when determining the statistics for Network N3 shown in Table 2.

 Table 2 shows that as the water-quality time step decreases, the maximum MBRs for each network decrease towards 1.0 and the minimum MBRs generally increase.
 However, for Network N2 the minimum MBR increased only to 0.08 for the 1 s time step and for Network N4 it reached only 0.83.
 For all four networks considered, the fraction of injection nodes with imbalances above the thresholds listed in the table decreases consistently as the time step decreases.
-For a time step of 1 s, only about 2, 1, and <1% of the nodes had imbalances greater than 1% for Networks N2, N3, and N4, respectively.
+For a time step of 1 s, only about 2, 1, and < 1% of the nodes had imbalances greater than 1% for Networks N2, N3, and N4, respectively.
 There were no mass imbalances greater than 0.01% for this time step for Network N1 (excluding three nodes for which the MBR was zero).
-This is in contrast to the sizable fraction of nodes in all the networks that have imbalances for a time step of 300 s, although the imbalances for Networks N1 and N4 are relatively minor for this time step, with only about 1 and 2% of nodes in these networks, respectively, having an imbalance greater than 10%.
+This is in contrast to